Alison Sandeman

 About the artist

-Thrown and handbuilt work in Stoneware, Porcelain and Raku.
-Alison's ceramics are inspired by the Sussex landscape and a response to Japanese Tradition
+Thrown and hand-built work in stoneware, porcelain and Raku.
+Inspired by Sussex landscapes, and a response to Japanese traditions.

 Personal Statement